 In discussions, no "flaming" will be tolerated--> students engaging in this practice will automatically receive a zero as their mark for that lesson's discussion grade.
 DO NOT POST PERSONAL QUESTIONS FOR ME OR YOUR HOMEWORK ANSWERS ON THE DISCUSSION BOARDS -- USE THE EMAIL FUNCTION FOR THESE PURPOSES.

 If you have a comment you want to share with me and your classmates, use the Discussion function--this would be the equivalent of raising your hand, and making a comment in class.
 Any answer that I might make in response will be open for all students to read.
-But if you want to address a comment or question to me, personally, and you want the reply to go to you, personally, then send it to me via course email, which would be similar to a visit to my office in an on campus, traditional class.
+But if you want to address a comment or question to me, personally, and you want the reply to go to you, personally, then send it to me via course email, which would be similar to a visit to my office in a traditional class.

 FINAL EXAM: A comprehensive, date-limited, timed, on-line, multiple choice, final examination will be given over all the web lectures.
 The dates for the final exam will be found on the course calendar on the website.
 The final is worth 100 points.
 You will be able to view your grade on the final and in the course, overall, through the grade link on the homepage toolbar, however, unlike the lesson quizzes, the answers to the final exam will not be posted for viewing at the end of the submission period.

 Nine highest of 10 quizzes @ 30 points each = 270 points, Nine highest of ten homework assignments @ 20 points each = 180 points, total points earned from lesson-specific discussion postings = 50 points (given at end of course) and the Final exam = @100 points for a total of: 600 possible points.
 (Note the lowest quiz and lowest homework score will be dropped for each student).